VINDOLANDA ARCHAEOLOGICAL

 PREM SAI RAMANI

 Prem Sai completed his Bachelor of Science at the Western University in Chemistry and the School for Advanced Studies in Arts and Humanities.
 Prem Sai first discovered his passion for archaeology as a student of the Vindolanda Field School in 2015.
-Uncovering the incredible artifacts preserved at Vindolanda (while also discovering the incredible biscuits available in the UK), Prem Sai was particularly fascinated by Vindolanda’s unique chemical conditions that allowed for the amazing preservation of organic material and in particular, leather shoes.
 Returning every summer for the next three years as a Teaching Assistant for the Field School, he explored this interest through various research projects including an analysis of leather samples at Teesside University with Dr. Gillian Taylor and a leather conservation course at the University of Northampton.
 As part of the VALP team, Prem Sai helped to coordinate the technical and archaeological parts of the project.
 Dabbling in some coding, databasing, and shoe measurement, he can confidently say that it was one of the best times of his life!

 VIKTORIA BODO